aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_EulerMethod.md

 ax[1].set_title('Height vs time (m)')
 ```

 In the above plots we have explicitly changed our usual plotting style: we used a thin black line.
 We do so to show you how to set those two parameters but for nearly all our plots we rely on our matplotlib style file.
 We advise you to do the same to keep the appearance of your plots consistent.
-But feel free to edit any style file according to your taste !
+But feel free to edit any style file according to your taste!

 ### Numerical stability of the forward Euler method revisited